-- Your stove does not draw steadily, smoke rollouts occur, wood burns poorly, or back-draft occurs whether or not there is combustion present. - Existing fuel-fired equipment in the house, such as fireplaces or other heating appliances, smell, do not operate properly, suffer smoke rollouts when opened, or back-draft occurs whether or not there is combustion present.

-- Opening a window slightly on a calm (windless) day alleviates any of the above symptoms. - The house is equipped with a well-sealed vapour barrier and tight fitting windows and/or has any powered devices that exhaust house air. - There is excessive condensation on windows in the winter. - A ventilation system is installed in the house.
+- Your stove does not draw steadily, smoke rollouts occur, wood burns poorly, or back-draft occurs whether or not there is combustion present. - Existing fuel-fired equipment in the house, such as fireplaces or other heating appliances, smell, do not operate properly, suffer smoke rollouts when opened, or back-draft occurs whether or not there is combustion present. - Opening a window slightly on a calm (windless) day alleviates any of the above symptoms. - The house is equipped with a well-sealed vapour barrier and tight fitting windows and/or has any powered devices that exhaust house air. - There is excessive condensation on windows in the winter. - A ventilation system is installed in the house.

-2.6 THE ADVANTAGE OF INSTALLING A BLOWER (FAN)
+2.6 THE BENEFITS OF YOUR BLOWER (FAN)

-A blower can be installed at the back of your E.P.A Osburn 900stove.
-This option is necessary if you wish to redistribute into a room the heat trapped at the back of your stove.
+A blower is installed at the back of your Osburn 1500 stove.
+This is necessary if you wish to redistribute into a room the heat trapped at the back of your stove.
 By forcing hot air toward the front, the blower enables you to extend the radiation and convection power of your stove.
-You can purchase this option through your E.P.A Osburn dealer.
-Make sure you specify the correct part number: AC02050.
-Installation instructions are supplied with the blower.